-The common foundation, which can be described as the study of applied physical science, or Engineering Science, is composed of courses such as: Engineering Graphics, Computer Programming, Numerical Methods, Computer Graphics, Applied Mechanics, Mechanics of Materials, Materials Science, and Fluid Mechanics.
+Those courses related to basic Engineering Science are as follows: Engineering Graphics, Computer Programming, Numerical Methods, Applied Mechanics, Fluid Mechanics, and Engineering Materials.
 A broad, yet in-depth, knowledge of all of these areas is indispensable in every field of engineering, not only for further studies, but also for the successful practice of the engineering profession.
+The Department of Engineering Science and Materials also offers interdisciplinary elective courses which are well within the competence of its faculty.